shawnhcsung/memo/tinysys/freertos/00_getting_started.md

 ### Multitasking

-A piece of code (instructions) for a particular function can be regarded as a task to operating sㄋystem.

-Operating systems should be capable of running multiple tasks seemingly simultaneously even on a platform with single-core CPU.
+A piece of code (instructions) for a particular function can be regarded as a task to operating system.
+Operating systems should be capable of running multiple tasks seemingly simultaneously even on a platform with a single-core CPU.
 For this purpose, the following concepts are introduced:

 - Memory management
+  - Heap_1:
+  - Heap_2: best-fit algorithm
+  - Heap_3: standard library `malloc()`
-  - Heap
+  - Heap_4: first-fit algorithm
+  - Heap_5: first-fit algorithm on separate memory spaces
 - Task management
 - Queue management
 - Scheduling
   - Task priorities
   - Task states